kennethportizpresto/AlwaysBeCoding/README.md

 <h3> <ins> Objective </ins> </h3>
 This repository serves as a database for technical interview questions and fun practice problems.
 Some notable coding problems are pulled from
-<a href="leetcode.com"/>LeetCode</a> and <a href ="https://www.geeksforgeeks.org"/>GeeksForGeeks</a>.
-Moreover, this repository serves as an experimental repository
+<a href="https://leetcode.com"/>LeetCode</a> and <a href ="https://www.geeksforgeeks.org"/>GeeksForGeeks</a>.
+Moreover, this repository also serves as an experimental repository as I tinker and immerse myself with Git and GitHub.
+In conclusion, this database is open source because I want the GitHub community to help me master Python, C++, C#,
-as I tinker and immerse myself with Git and GitHub.
-In conclusion, this database is open source because I want the GitHub community to help me master Python, C++, C#, and Lua.
+and Lua.
 Whether experienced or just starting, feel free to put up a PR. :)

 <h3> Let's Get Started </h3>